-Equity price risk is the likelihood that the fair values of equities decrease as a result of changes in the levels of the equity indices and the values of individual stocks.
-The equity price risk exposure arises from the Group's equity investments at FVTOCI.
+Equity price risk is the likelihood that the fair values of equities decrease as a result of changes in the levels of the equity indices and the values of individual stocks, as well as its investments in UITF which are managed by professional fund managers and are invested in various financial instruments such as money market securities, bonds, equity securities.
+The equity price risk exposure arises from the Group's equity investments at FVTOCI and financial assets at FVTPL.
 The Group measures the sensitivity of its domestic equity investments at FVTOCI by using stock market index fluctuations and its effect to respective share prices.
+The Group also closely monitors the performance of its UITF investments, as measured in net asset value per unit (NAVPU).

-In 2020 and 2019, changes in fair value of equity instruments held as equity investments at FVTOCI due to a reasonably possible change in equity interest, with all other variables held constant, will increase other comprehensive income by \$\mathbb{P}4.40\$ million and \$\mathbb{P}4.30\$ million, respectively, if equity prices will increase by 10%.
+In 2021 and 2020, changes in fair value of financial assets as FVTPL and equity instruments held as equity investments at FVTOCI due to a reasonably possible change in equity interest, with all other variables held constant, will increase net income by ₱2.88 million in 2021 (nil in 2020), and other comprehensive income by ₱5.56 million and ₱4.40 million, respectively, if equity prices will increase by 10%.
 An equal change in the opposite direction would have decreased equity by the same amount.